iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 Sleep functions
 ******************

-The os_timeslice() function sleep for very short time, like one time slice.
-Real sleep period is operating system/HW dependent, in order of 1 ms.
 To sleep for a specific period, use either os_sleep(milliseconds) or  os_microsleep(microseconds).
 The sleep function precision varies by operating system, and may be longer if high priority threads eat the processor time.